streptomyces/advancedR/README.md

 #### Data analysis

-1. File from instrument
+1. Data file(s) from experiment
 2. Cleaning up and formatting
 3. Reading into objects
 4. Apply functions to manipulate the objects
-5. Repeat above as required.
+5. Repeat above as required
 6. Make plots
-7. Write out to files for further work or communication.
+7. Write out to files for further work or communication

 <!-- >>> -->